COVID-19 Testing in PEI

 Point of Entry testing sites

-Borden – There is rapid point of care testing at this site for testing on entry into PEI.
-This site is open 24 hours a day, 7 days a week.
+Borden, Dickie Road: – Rapid point of care testing only on entry into PEI.
+Open 24 hours a day, 7 days a week.

 Charlottetown Airport – For all commercial flight arrivals, there is rapid point of care testing for testing on entry into PEI.